The Deputy Mayor for Policing and Crime

 The role of DMPC

 Outside of powers to issue a Police and Crime Plan, and to appoint and remove senior Met officers, the role of Deputy Mayor for Policing & Crime (DMPC) in London is similar to that of an elected Police and Crime Commissioner (PCC) elsewhere.
-Although not directly elected, once the Mayor as occupant of MOPAC delegates his authority, the DMPC has all other powers and duties of a PCC.
+The Mayor in his MOPAC role has appointed a Deputy Mayor for Policing and Crime (DMPC), Sophie Linden, to whom he has delegated all functions that are not reserved to him.

 The DMPC leads MOPAC and is accountable to the Mayor for: